 Zero To Three is a national, nonprofit organization that informs, trains, and supports professionals, policymakers, and parents in their efforts to improve the lives of infants and toddlers.

-Northern Regional Center for Independent Living (NRCIL) is a disability rights and resource center that promotes community efforts to end discrimination, segregation, and prejudice against people with disabilities, by working with community partners to create an accessible, inclusive society.
+Northern Regional Center for Independent Living (NRCIL) is a disability rights and resource center that promotes community efforts to end discrimination, segregation, and prejudice against people with disabilities.

 Docs for Tots Young children’s doctors have the potential to be a critical resource to policymakers and to early childhood advocates.
 They are among society’s most trusted messengers and can add a critical voice to your efforts.
 We encourage you to connect with Docs for Tots to learn how to engage doctors as public champions in your advocacy efforts.